projecttacoma/fqm-execution/README.md

 ### Uncoverage Highlighting

-`fqm-execution` can also generate highlighted HTML that indicate which pieces of the measure logic which did NOT have a "truthy" value during calculation.
+`fqm-execution` can also generate highlighted HTML that indicate which pieces of the measure logic did NOT have a "truthy" value during calculation.
 This is the complement to coverage.
 Clauses that are not covered will be highlighted red.

-HTML strings are returned for each group defined in the `Measure` resource as a lookup object `groupClauseUncoverageHTML` similarly to Group Clause Coverage.
+HTML strings are returned for each group defined in the `Measure` resource in the lookup object,`groupClauseUncoverageHTML`, which is structured similarly to Group Clause Coverage.

 ```typescript
 import { Calculator } from 'fqm-execution';